Introduction

 Analysis

 Libraries is predominantly a show of the inner core of library structures in different parts of the world.
 Visitors can expect to come across pictures of reading areas, halls, index cards, shelves with books, and computer terminals.
-Sometimes the only evidence that someone or people have been using the library is book-lined corridors, messy reading cubicles, and empty shelves; these too have been included in the album.
+Sometimes, the only evidence that someone or people have been using the library is book-lined corridors, messy reading cubicles, and empty shelves; these, too have been included in the album.
 From a distance, it appears as though the books are abstract art pieces on the walls.
-Only when a picture has been taken within close range can the photographer and viewer bear witness of the torn and well-maintained among them.
+Only when a picture has been taken within close range can the photographer and viewer bear witness to the torn and well-maintained among them.

 Conclusion

 Quite deliberately, Höfer takes her photographs, intending to explore social architecture.
 Does a building have emotions?
 The buildings in Höfer’s pictures can be seen to intimidate, oppress, seduce, and even adopt a sense of hospitability or not.
-How viewers interpret the surfaces of the various building is a factor of how their cultural beliefs tie in with present life forms.
+How viewers interpret the surfaces of the various buildings is a factor of how their cultural beliefs tie in with present life forms.